Sam120204/WaterlooAI_CLUB_PROJECT/README.md

 ## Contents

 - `fetch_pubmed_data.py`: Script for scraping data from PubMed.
-- `research_embedding_models.py`: Script for generating embeddings using BERT.
+- `embedding_models.py`: Script for generating embeddings using BERT.
-- `chromadb_example.py`: Script for inserting and querying data in ChromaDB.
+- `chromadb_store.py`: Script for inserting and querying data in ChromaDB.
+- `check_endpoints.py`: Script for checking the status of ChromaDB endpoints.
 - `requirements.txt`: File listing all dependencies.
 - `research_notes.txt`: Placeholder for personal research notes and observations.
+- `pubmed_data.json`: JSON file containing scraped articles from PubMed.
+- `embeddings.json`: JSON file containing generated embeddings for the articles.

 ## Setup Instructions